 The goals of the early process steps are to gather key basic information about the site and the proposed development so that City Planning can advise the applicant on the type of land use application and the level of environmental analysis that will be necessary as part of the review.
 To begin the review process, you should follow the below steps:

 As a first step in the application process, prior to the submission of the PAS, you should contact the appropriate Borough Office to discuss your property and proposal at a brief Informational Meeting.
 You will be asked to submit a few basic materials in advance to inform the discussion.
 At the Informational Meeting, DCP and the applicant will discuss zoning, the neighborhood, and any plans affecting property in the project area.

 At your Informational Interest Meeting, you should inquire with your Department Planner if you’re eligible for Fast Track, an expedited review process for certain, qualifying applications that do not require detailed environmental review.
 Learn more about Fast Track.

-At, or after, the Informational Interest Meeting, the Borough Office will inform you about whether or not a PAS should be submitted to the Department.
+At, or after, the Informational Interest Meeting, the Borough Office will inform you about whether or not a Pre-Application Statement (PAS) should be submitted.
 DCP will provide you with a Project ID number for the PAS at this time.

 The Pre-Application Statement (PAS) requests basic pertinent information about a proposed project.
 The PAS serves multiple goals: